Qspikes/qspkies-frameworkbuilder-docs/README.md

 Once an initial Selenium test automation framework has been created the development of the solution can continue in the source code without any dependentcies to the Framework Builder.

-The Qspikes Framework Builder will boost the establishment of a Selenium test automation framework - Fast & Easily...
+The Framework Builder will boost the establishment of a Selenium test automation framework - Fast & Easily...
 <br />

 <img src="frameworkbuilder.png"